Academic Catalog

 Withdrawal from Classes

 After the first 11 calendar days of the semester, a student may withdraw from any course through the end of the twelfth week of classes of a regular semester not including the exam period.
-For all other non-standard semester courses (i.e., Summer Sessions, Maymester, Winter Term, or eight-week sessions), a student may withdraw after the drop/add period through the day prior to the last day of classes for that session.
+For all other non-standard semester courses (i.e., Summer Sessions, Maymester, Winter Session, or eight-week sessions), a student may withdraw after the drop/add period through the day prior to the last day of classes for that session.
 A grade of W will be assigned during this period.
 However, some degree programs have withdrawal, continuance and progression policies that supersede this policy because of the nature of the professional standards and practices underlying the specific curriculum.
 Students should consult with their advisor or student success coach (for online students) to determine if there are more stringent requirements for withdrawing from courses in specific majors.

 Withdrawal from a course after the twelfth week of a regular session (or its equivalent in a non-semester course) is usually not permitted.
 However, in the event of an illness or other severe hardship beyond the student's control, the student should submit, no later than the last day of classes, a written petition for permission to withdraw to the instructor.
 If permission is granted, a grade of W will be recorded.
 If permission is not granted, the student will not be allowed to withdraw from the course.
 Any appeal of decisions should be brought to the department chair.